digital-land/brownfield-resources/README.md

 Scripts in this repo can be used to generate other pages.

-To generate an `index.html` page for the resource pages, run

-    python resource_generator/index.py

 To generate a `report.html` page (contains stats on what the collector does), run

     python resource_generator/report_page.py